cdileep23/XNL-21BCE9435-client/README.md

 # FreelanceHub Frontend
 Deployed Link: https://freelance-hub-client-six.vercel.app/
+There is some issue in production link near logout but locally it working fine

 A modern React-based platform that connects freelancers with job posters, featuring AI-powered job matching and comprehensive project management tools.